 Attendance and absenteeism

-Compulsory school age is when children must be enrolled in and attend school, from when they turn 6 until they turn 16 .
-Compulsory education age is when students aged 16 must be in an approved learning program until they turn 17.
+Compulsory education age means that students aged 16 must be in an approved learning program until they turn 17.

 Approved learning programs

 - traditional secondary school, including studying towards:

 - SACE (South Australia Certificate of Education)

 - International Baccalaureate (IB)

 - technical and further education (TAFE) courses or accredited courses offered by registered training organisations

 - apprenticeships or traineeships

 - university degrees, diplomas or other university award courses

 - other programs authorised by the Minister for Education and Child Development